 Primarily reddish-brown in colour & slightly coarse with obvious rays and pores.
 The grain is straight with a fine, even texture.
 Weight is approx. 46lbs pcf / sg .74

 High crush, medium stiffness & shock resistance.
 Excellent bending properties.
 Works easily with hand & power tools.
-Good nailing and gluing properties.
+Good nailing and glueing properties.
 Stains and polishes to a good finish.
-Dries rapidly with tendency to warp, split & surface check.
+Dries rapidly with a tendency to warp, split & surface check.
 Susceptible to attack by common furniture beetle and longhorn beetle.
 Perishable, but permeable.

 Cabinetmaking, furniture, solid & laminated flooring, brush handles, wooden cooking implements & food containers, handrails.

 Betula Lutea, Betula Wood, Grey Birch, Silver Birch, Hard Birch, American Birch (Betulaceae)

 Birch has light yellow sapwood and reddish-brown heartwood.
 It has straight, close grain and a fine, even texture.
 Dries slowly with little degradation.
 Weight is approx. 43lbs pcf / sg .66

 High bend & crush.
 Very good for steam bending.
 High resistance to shock.
 Works easily with hand & power tools.
 Curly or disturbed grain wood requires reduced cutting angles.
 Glues well.
 Takes stain and polish very well.
 Perishable and susceptible to attack by common furniture beetle.
 Sapwood is permeable.

 Prunus Serotina, Black Cherry, Capulin, Choke Cherry, New England mahogany, Plum, Rum Cherry, Cabinet Cherry